5and5/BO1-SpeedRuns/README.md

 ### HUD
 * Game timer
 * Zombie counter
+* Health bar

 ### Power Ups
-* Perk bottles always gives jug if you don' have it
+* Perk bottles always gives jug if you don't have it
 * First drop cycle of the game will always be double points, nuke, insta kill, max ammo

 ## Special Rounds